jrperlic/data-structure-tutorial/2-linked-list.md

 * The first node is called the **head** and, as you might have guessed, the last node is called the **tail**.
 * Some linked lists are extra fancy, maintaining a link to the next node as well as the previous node.
 When a linked list uses **bi-directional** linking, it is called a **doubly-linked list**.

+## Usage

+Where and how are linked lists used in programming?
+They can usually be found in a GPS, traveling from origin to destination through all nodes.
+Furthermore, linked lists are preferred for their [fast insertion](#inserting) and [removal](#removing).

 ## Inserting

 When inserting a node into a linked list, there are three scenarios to consider: